-As a homeschooled, pop-culture-obsessed, 17-year-old, Caitlin Moran landed a gig writing columns for the Times in the U.K. Twenty-odd years later, she’s racked up a ton of awards for her frank and funny columns which tackle massively important phenomena like Brexit and Benedict Cumberbatch.
+As a homeschooled, pop-culture-obsessed seventeen-year-old, Caitlin Moran landed a gig writing columns for the Times in the U.K. Twenty-odd years later, she’s racked up a ton of awards for these frank and funny pieces, which tackle massively important phenomena from Brexit… to Benedict Cumberbatch.

-Before using her quick wit to solve our listeners’ etiquette problems, she talked to us about how the banking crisis inspired her to make the leap in political writing and explained her argument for turning the house of commons into one big sauna.
+Before using her quick wit to solve our listeners’ etiquette problems, she told us why she made the leap to political writing… and why she’d like to turn the house of commons into a sauna.

 Caitlin Moran: Well, I think that’s what you do when you grow up, don’t you?
 But not many writers seem to follow that path.
 You either start off as a political journalist and you stay a political journalist, or you start off as a comedy writer and you stay a comedy writer.

-Rico Gagliano: Was there a moment where you realized that you kind of had to do that?
+Rico Gagliano: Was there a moment where you realized that you had to do that?

 Caitlin Moran: Well, yeah, the 2008 banking crash was the big one.
 You were watching all the serious news shows and like, the BBC has very serious news shows.
-And they reel people on, you know, Chancellors of the Exchequer and governors of the bank of England.
-And everyone was going, “So what are we gonna do now?”
+And they reeled people on — you know, Chancellors of the Exchequer and governors of the bank of England — and everyone was going, “So what are we gonna do now?”
 And all these citizens of power and stuff just went, “We don’t know!”
 And they all looked very, very scared.

 And at that point I was like, “Hang on.
 These guys are my age and they don’t know.
 I’ve got a couple of ideas that actually might be more useful here.
 I reckon I’m gonna learn a little bit more about human psychology and history and economics and just have a go at it myself.”

-Brendan Francis Newnam: And some of your methods for improving the world are practical, like espousing publicly funded elections, and then others not so much.
+Brendan Francis Newnam: And some of your methods for improving the world are practical, like espousing publicly funded elections.
+But then others not so much.
 Like your contention that the house of commons be, “fully insulated, lined with pine, and turned into a sauna.”

-Caitlin Moran: Exactly.
-You need to be surrounded by naked people.
-We’re all gonna be dead in 40 years’ time, let’s try and leave the world in a better place than it was before.
+Caitlin Moran: You need to be surrounded by naked people.
+To remind you we’re all gonna be dead in 40 years’ time, let’s try and leave the world in a better place than it was before.

-Rico Gagliano: Particularly, the older among us, it’s like you begin to realize more and more, “Yep, we’re on our way out.”
+Rico Gagliano: Particularly, the older among us, we look at ourselves and begin to realize more and more, “Yep, we’re on our way out.”

 Caitlin Moran: Oh God, yeah.
 I look like a melting candle at the moment.
 Kind of, you know, physically that is.
 All slowly dripping down to the ground.
 That’s what it is.
 I am the candle.
 I’m burning myself at both ends [laughs].

-Rico Gagliano: My God, that’s hardly true.
-There is an underlying optimism, maybe we can even sense it in kind of the joy with which you talk about these things in a lot of your columns, this idea that collectively we can make the world a better place.
+You know, there is an underlying optimism — maybe we can even sense it in kind of the joy with which you talk about these things in a lot of your columns — this idea that collectively we can make the world a better place.
 How has your outlook shifted with these recent moves that we’ve seen towards nationalism and xenophobia in Europe and in the U.S.?

 Caitlin Moran: Well, these are tiny blips.
-I mean, once you got a sense of kind of like how long history is and how many times we’ve been here before — you know, we’ve gone through these phases of civilization going into a very decadent, excessive phase, and then an autocrat coming along, you know, or a plutocrat.
+I mean, once you got a sense of how long history is, and how many times we’ve been here before — you know, we’ve gone through these phases of civilization.
+Going into a very decadent, excessive phase, and then an autocrat coming along, you know, or a plutocrat.
 These are cycles that happen over and over again.

 Brendan Francis Newnam: Isn’t that also how the world’s gotten awful?
-Because lots of people got together and put their tiny ideas of how things, they think could make them better.
+Because lots of people got together and put their tiny ideas of how they think could make things better.

-There’s a Britain piece on Medium at the moment, there’s 99 reasons why 2016 was actually fantastic.
-And they’ve gone around the world collecting all these facts about, you know, sort of like environmental issues we’ve got and diseases that have been eradicated.
+There’s a brilliant piece on Medium at the moment, giving 99 reasons why 2016 was actually fantastic.
+And they’ve gone around the world collecting all these facts about, you know, environmental issues we’ve won and diseases that have been eradicated.
 There’s a lot of world out there.
 A lot of good things have been happening.

-Rico Gagliano: Don’t forget, though, that David Bowie died and that pretty much trumps everything that you just said, sorry.
+Rico Gagliano: Don’t forget, though, that David Bowie died, and that pretty much trumps everything you just said, sorry.